-My name is Hila Shachar and I’m a professional writer, researcher and editor, as well as an Honorary Research Fellow at The University of Western Australia, where I completed my PhD in 2009.
-I live and work in Perth, Australia.
+My name is Hila Shachar and I’m a writer and lecturer in English literature at De Montfort University.
+I live and work in Leicester, England.
 I have extensive experience producing online/print marketing and PR materials, journalism, blogging, magazine writing, copy-writing, proofing, editing, and more.

 I work as a writer for The Australian Ballet and contribute regularly to their official blog, Behind Ballet.
 I also write for Underscore Magazine and Notes on Metamodernism, as well as being part of the Editorial Team.

 I’m available for all manner of writing, editing, research and marketing work.
 So please email me at email@example.com if you’re interested.
-I’ve even written poems for somebody’s wedding once!
+I am also available to comment and offer expertise for media pieces in my research areas, and have done so before.
+Please visit my university page for more details.

 Please visit my professional portfolio website for more details about my work, background and publications.
-You can also find me on Twitter and my shop.
+You can also find me on Twitter and Facebook.

 Le projet d’amour is both my personal blog and part of my research.
 My blog has a strong readership and has been nominated for the Voices 2013 awards.
 My posts have also been mentioned and featured on many sites, including Bust Magazine, Dazed Digital, Apartment Therapy, Bitch Flicks, Worn Journal, and others.
 All written work is copyrighted to me, unless otherwise stated.